learning-zone/python-basics/README.md

 Be specific in these type of Python Interview Questions and Answers.

 For this, we use the function keys().

 ```py
 mydict={'a':1,'b':2,'c':3,'e':5}
 mydict.keys()
 print(dict_keys)
 ```

 (['a', 'b', 'c', 'e'])

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Write Python logic to count the number of capital letters in a file.
+## Q. Write Python logic to count the number of capital letters in a file?

 ```py
 import os